nixworks/public/news/2007/08/8/README.md

 ##### Space Shuttle ''Endeavour''
 ### [ "Endeavour" lifts off from Kennedy Space Center for the STS-118 assembly mission of the International Space Station. ](/news/2007/08/8/endeavour-lifts-off-from-kennedy-space-center-for-the-sts-118-assembly-mission-of-the-international-space-station.md)
-_Context: Kennedy Space Center, lands safely, International Space Station, Space Shuttle ''Endeavour''_
+_Context: Kennedy Space Center, International Space Station, Space Shuttle ''Endeavour'', lands safely_

 ##### Nouri al-Maliki
 ### [ Nouri al-Maliki, the Prime Minister of Iraq, visits Iran to seek co-operation in reducing the level of violence. ](/news/2007/08/8/nouri-al-maliki-the-prime-minister-of-iraq-visits-iran-to-seek-co-operation-in-reducing-the-level-of-violence.md)
-_Context: Iraq Prime Minister, Nouri al-Maliki, Iran_
+_Context: Nouri al-Maliki, Iraq Prime Minister, Iran_

 ##### I-35W Mississippi River bridge
 ### [ Authorities tighten security on the site of the I-35W Mississippi River bridge collapse following the arrest of 16 people for trespass and hindering investigations. ](/news/2007/08/8/authorities-tighten-security-on-the-site-of-the-i-35w-mississippi-river-bridge-collapse-following-the-arrest-of-16-people-for-trespass-and.md)
-_Context: trespass, I-35W Mississippi River bridge_
+_Context: I-35W Mississippi River bridge, trespass_

 ##### Epoxy
 ### [ Powers Fasteners, the company that supplied the epoxy blamed for the Big Dig ceiling collapse in Boston, Massachusetts is indicted on a manslaughter charge. ](/news/2007/08/8/powers-fasteners-the-company-that-supplied-the-epoxy-blamed-for-the-big-dig-ceiling-collapse-in-boston-massachusetts-is-indicted-on-a-man.md)
-_Context: manslaughter by gross negligence, Boston, Massachusetts, epoxy, Big Dig ceiling collapse_
+_Context: Big Dig ceiling collapse, manslaughter by gross negligence, Boston, Massachusetts, epoxy_

-##### American
+##### U.S.
 ### [ A United States raid and air strike on a Shiite militant base in Sadr City results in 32 deaths. ](/news/2007/08/8/a-united-states-raid-and-air-strike-on-a-shiite-militant-base-in-sadr-city-results-in-32-deaths.md)
 U.S. officials described it as the latest assault on a network linking Iraqi militants with money and bombs from Iran.